droidlabs/motion-prime/ROADMAP.md

 * add dsl for push notifications
 * add some extensions/middleware system, at least for networking.
 * create "display_network_error" extension.
+* add different templates. some templates should be more like final app.

 === 0.7.0
 * add testing framework